Category

 If you love the Hamptons, fight for the people who make it home.
 Real talk, real people

-Real Talk: The Hamptons may be home to champagne sunsets and multimillion-dollar listings, but behind the glossy real estate signs, there’s a whole lot of side-eye and fine print.
+Real Talk: When the Real Estate Claws Come Out: The Hamptons may be home to champagne sunsets and multimillion-dollar listings, but behind the glossy real estate signs, there’s a whole lot of side-eye and fine print.
 The new buzzword in broker world?
 Clawbacks.
 And no, we’re not talking about lobsters.

-In plain English: it’s when a brokerage gives you a big shiny bonus to join their team — and later says, “Actually, we want that money back.”
+In plain English: it’s when a real estate brokerage gives you a big shiny bonus to join their team and later says, “Actually, we want that money back.”

 Picture it: You’ve switched firms, maybe scored a Main Street office and a fancy new headshot.
 Then business slows down, the market tightens, and your old firm comes knocking, claws out, asking for their $400,000.